11 residents at Westlite Woodlands dormitory test positive for COVID-19

 READ: Dormitory resident who completed full COVID-19 vaccination regimen among 14 new cases in Singapore

-The results are from 568 tests carried out on Tuesday for residents from levels two to seven of Block A of the dormitory.
-The infected workers are being sent to the hospital or to a community care facility.
+The results are from 568 tests carried out on Tuesday for residents from levels two to seven of Block A of the dormitory, located at 2 Woodlands Sector 2.

+The infected workers are being sent to the hospital or to a community care facility, said the letter.

-The letter said that as a "precautionary measure", all the residents from the block, which number more than 1,100, will be sent to a government quarantine facility (GQF) for 14 days.
+The letter added that as a "precautionary measure", all the residents from the block, which number more than 1,100, will be sent to a government quarantine facility (GQF) for 14 days.

-"These residents will be recalled from work today and required to stay in their units at all times until they are decanted from the dormitory to GQF," the letter said.
+"These residents will be recalled from work today and required to stay in their units at all times until they are decanted from the dormitory to GQF," the letter dated Apr 21 said.

 "Employers need to arrange for meals to be delivered to their employees during this period of time until they are decanted to GQF."